 Some artists have success using various social network sites such as Facebook, Twitter, Tumblr, and Instagram.
 If you have discovered some inspiring artists in our community, check out what they’ve done with external marketing.
 They can be a great resource to tap into and learn from.

 To connect your Redbubble account to Facebook, navigate to the Connect with Facebook page via Account Details, and follow the steps.

-You can also add links to your profile page for various other websites - Flickr, Behance, Instagram, Dribbble etc. - by entering these URLs in your Link to Other Sites page.
+You can also add links to your profile page for various other websites - Flickr, Behance, Instagram, Dribbble, etc. Just enter these URLs in your Link to Other Sites page.

 - Copy the address of your Redbubble portfolio - http://www.redbubble.com/people/**USERNAME**/portfolio

-- Paste it as a status update to Facebook
+- Paste it as a status update to Facebook.

+Pinterest is a pinboard-style social photo sharing website that allows users to create and manage theme-based image collections.
 Users can add works that have the Pin It button to one of their own boards on Pinterest.

-Once on the Account Details page, scroll to the heading Image Settings, and select the box titled Hide 'Pin It' button and prevent pinning on my works.
+- Once on the Account Details page, scroll to the heading Image Settings, and select the box titled Hide 'Pin It' button and prevent pinning on my works.

 - Click the Save Changes button at the bottom of the page and the Pin It button will no longer be available for any of your works.